-Arapahoe Community College, in collaboration with Craig Hospital and MINDSOURCE - Brain Injury Network at the Colorado Department of Human Services, is offering a new program designed to bridge the transition between hospital-based rehabilitation and return to the community for adults living with Acquired Brain Injury (ABI).
+Arapahoe Community College, in collaboration with Craig Hospital and MINDSOURCE - Brain Injury Network at the Colorado Department of Human Services, is offering a new program designed to bridge the transition between hospital-based rehabilitation and return to the community for adults living with Acquired Brain Injury (ABI), a brain injury that has occurred after birth.
+The ABI community includes those that are living with traumatic brain injuries (TBI).
 The courses in the program address the cognitive and psycho social skills needed to achieve post-injury social, educational and/or vocational goals.

 Targeted Skills Include: